-- Were you hurt by an insensitive pastor, causing you to lose your trust in all pastors?
+- Were you hurt by an insensitive pastor, causing you to lose your faith in all pastors?

-- Pastors, have you been hurt by an elder board or your congregation, causing you to lose trust in them in some area?
+- Pastors, have you been hurt by an elder board or your congregation, causing you to lose faith in them in some area?

 - Were you abused in some way by another person, causing you to choose never to trust in people again?

-- As a member of a minority group, have you been hurt or slighted by the ruling majority, causing you to lose trust in them?
+- As a member of a minority group, have you been hurt or slighted by the ruling majority, causing you to lose faith in them?